NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/a-lightweight-micro-service-architecture-for-java.md

 # Architectures for Systems
 Our `SoftwareStore` system contains four sub-components (which are modeled as _parts_).
 We haven't declared how this system is deployed and how the sub-components are realized, yet.
-Before we can do that, when need to explore some potential Architectures
+Before we can do that, we need to explore some potential Architectures

 ## Single Application